jimhigson/oboe.js/writing/main/6_Conclusion.md

 Correspondingly the expression is evaluated just over 800 times and 100 matches are found.
 Although real http is used, it is kept within the localhost.
 The results below are averaged from ten runs.
-The tests executed on a Macbook Air, except for Chrome Mobile which was tested on an iPhone 5.
-Tests requiring Microsoft Windows were performed inside a virtual machine.
+The tests executed on a Macbook Air running OS X 10.7.5, except for Chrome Mobile which was tested on an iPhone 5 with iOS 7.0.2.
+Tests requiring Microsoft Windows were performed inside a VirtualBox virtual machine.

 Curl is a simple download to stdout from the shell and is included as a control run to provide a baseline.